asapabhii/shock-trade/README.md

 ## Disclaimer

 This project is for educational purposes only.
 It uses demo APIs and does not involve real money.
-The authors are not responsible for any losses if modified for real trading.
+I'm not responsible for any losses if modified for real trading.

 ---

-## License

-MIT License